THE ORIGINAL FORMULA FOR FAST IS BACK

 PIONEERING DISC-BRAKE TECHNOLOGY

 Despite instant success at Le Mans with the drum brake-equipped 1951 C-type, a braking system more resistant to fade was clearly required for racing at increased speed and distance.
-During the winter months of 1951 and 1952, pioneering disc brake development with Dunlop began in earnest.
+During the winter months of 1951 and 1952, pioneering disc brake development with Dunlop began to advance.

 THE CHEQUERED FLAG

-Taking on the might of Ferrari and Alfa Romeo, the Jaguar Racing C-type established itself as a truly formidable force, claiming the Le Mans crown for the second time with a 1st, 2nd and 4th finish.
+Taking on the might of Ferrari and Alfa Romeo, the Jaguar Racing C-type established itself as a truly formidable force, claiming the Le Mans crown for the second time in first, second and fourth place.

 THE HISTORY MAKERS